 4) Protect Data Physically

 Remember the physical security of your data.
-Make sure to lock your workstations when they’re not in use to prevent unauthorized access or theft of devices.
+Lock your workstations when they’re not in use to prevent unauthorized access or device theft.
 This helps keep your hard drives and other storage components secure for cybersecurity business.

 Another important practice is setting up a password in your computer’s BIOS (Basic Input/Output System) to prevent hackers from accessing your operating system.
 Pay attention to the security of devices like USB flash drives, Bluetooth devices, smartphones, tablets, and laptops.